risgk/digital-synth-vra8-n/README.md

     - Fix explanation about Arduino AVR Boards (Core)
         - "There is no restriction on a version of Arduino AVR Core" was a mistake!
     - Add comments for macOS Catalina 10.15 and Arduino IDE 1.8.10 (AVR Boards 1.8.1)
+    - Change "LEGATO" of "PRESET #4 PAN FLUTE" from ON to OFF
     - Reset "EXPRESSION" when "EXP BY VEL" turns OFF
     - Add `ENABLE_SPECIAL_PROGRAM_CHANGE` option: Program Change by Control Change #112-119, and #90
 - v2.4.0 (Major Changes)